Phoenix0783/Phoenix0783/README.md

 ![Github banner](https://github.com/Phoenix0783/Phoenix0783/assets/56187745/b744efca-93a7-47f6-bf84-9a142ac8e9d0)

-## Hi There 👋
+## Hi there!
+Nice to see you here. 👋

-I'm currently working as a Freelance Mobile application developer 😎.
-I make use of **Flutter & Dart** to create my applications.
-I am more into developing UI's of the application to make it more appealing and easy to use for the users.
-Making all of it possible with the help of UI design for my mobile applications using Figma & Photoshop.
+I am Ajay, a mobile app developer, and I am also working as a content writer at OtakuKart.
+I like to develop mobile apps with Flutter and Dart and also love to explore new ideas, errors, and technologies.
+If you ever need an app, let's make one together.

-I would love to collab with other developers and work on new ideas.
+I also love to design new trending mobile app designs with the help of Figma and Photoshop, from zero to a well-designed app.
+I would love to collaborate with you and work on some new ideas.

-You can check out my few of my work in visual links given below 👇🏼👇🏼👇🏼<br />
+You can check out a few of my works at the links below. 👇🏼👇🏼👇🏼<br />
 ➡️ [***Instagram***](https://www.instagram.com/ajayn_973/) <br />
 ➡️ [***Behance***](https://www.behance.net/ajayN)  <br />